djulbicb/DataFactory/README.md

 # DataFactory

 > Under development

-TODO:
-- fix multiple parametars
-- implement delimiter
+DataFactory exposes [DataLibrary](https://github.com/djulbicb/DataLibrary) as a API service and web app with UI.
+<br>These 2 projects are configurable lorem ipsum services that provide random but realistic data.

+API service can receive any JSON object and fill it with data (Check example below).<br> UI connects with database (just mysql for now) and inserts data into database

+### To do:
+- when parsing method call replace String param as Object[]
+- in ui, on blur check if method exists and select/empty out text field
+- check if primary, foreign, null
+- allow disabling a field
+- add clear method field in ui
+- add on select database remove table selection
 - add logging history
 - save/load
-- global config thats sets data library factory

-Exposes [DataLibrary](https://github.com/djulbicb/DataLibrary) as a API service at port 8081 and web app with UI.
+- add execute with with specified number of items
+- pick language
+- specify connection
+- on error show message

+## API
-Send any JSON object to API and it will fill it with random data based strikethrough texton what is specified.
+Send any JSON object to API and it will fill it with random data based on specified method call.
 For example
 ```
     {
         "name": "getNameMale()",